EDITOR IN BOOK PUBLISHING

 - Brings over a decade of experience in science fiction and fantasy publishing, developing best-in-class books with top authors and entertainment brands

-- Directed the Star Wars novel program in partnership with Lucasfilm, including the #1 New York Times bestselling High Republic publishing initiative
+- Directs the Star Wars adult novel program in partnership with Lucasfilm, including the #1 New York Times bestselling High Republic publishing initiative

 - Launched the Stranger Things fiction program in partnership with Netflix, and collaborated with powerhouse brands such as Blizzard Entertainment, Wizards of the Coast, DC Comics, Marvel, and Disney

-- Partnered with bestselling authors including Terry Brooks, Delilah S. Dawson, George R.R.
+- Partnered with bestselling authors across his career including Terry Brooks, Delilah S. Dawson, George R.R.
 Martin, Rebecca Roanhorse, Madeleine Roux, Charles Soule, Chuck Wendig, and Timothy Zahn

 - Guided the publication of 25+ New York Times bestselling novels, including three #1 hardcover bestsellers